uboat.net

 Cargo

-Notes on loss At 11.37 hours on 20 Feb, 1944, HMS Warwick (D 25) (Cdr D.A.
-Rayner, DSC, RNVR) was hit aft by a torpedo from U-413 and sank in 4 minutes off Trevose Head, Cornwall.
+At 11.37 hours on 20 Feb 1944, HMS Warwick (D 25) (Cdr D.A.
+Rayner, DSC, RNVR) was hit aft by one of two torpedoes from U-413 about 15 miles from Trevose Head, Cornwall.
+The stern broke off abaft of the engine room and the ship stayed afloat for about 4 minutes until the bulkhead collapsed and caused her to sink.
 Three officers and 64 ratings were killed.
-The destroyer had been on submarine hunt together with HMS Saladin (H 54) and HMS Scimitar (H 21) in the Bristol Channel.
+The destroyer had been on submarine hunt together with HMS Saladin (H 54) (T/A/LtCdr P.G.C.
+King, RNVR) and HMS Scimitar (H 21) (Lt P. Archer-Shee, RNVR) in the Bristol Channel.

 If you can help us with any additional information on this vessel then please contact us.